How Organizations Actually Operate Determines Performance

 Sustainable performance requires both.

-The review assesses operating discipline across four areas:
+The review assesses operating discipline across five areas:

 • Authority